Technological Carbon Dioxide Removal🔗

 Model Structure🔗

-The five methods of CO2 removal included are modeled independently.
+The methods of CO2 removal included are modeled independently.
 They each vary in their maximum sequestration potential, the year they might start to scale up, how long it takes them to be phased in, and the carbon leakage rate over time (stored carbon is not always permanent).

 FAQs🔗

-Where can I learn more about the different CDR types?
+- Where can I learn more about the different CDR types?
 Follow the links to find detailed fact sheets on these CDR types:

 Please visit support.climateinteractive.org for additional inquiries and support.